supersimplesuper/docs/website/docs/software_partners/explanations/modules/e_sign.md

 # E-sign

-Get employment contracts, compliance certificates and other critical documents signed electronically as part of the onboarding flow — no separate tools or follow-up emails required.
+Get employment contracts, compliance certificates and other critical documents signed electronically as part of the onboarding flow, no separate tools or follow-up emails required.
 Employers provide the documents and employees review and sign them before starting work.

 :::warning
 This module is currently in beta testing on Xonboard and is likely to change before being released to software partners.